cafebazaar/blacksmith/README.md

 AghaJoon is available as a Docker image called `cafebazaar/aghajoon`.

-Because AghaJoon needs to listen for DHCP traffic, it has to run with the host network stack. `install-as-docker.sh` runs aghajoon with some simplifications.
+Because AghaJoon needs to listen for DHCP traffic, it has to run with the host network stack.
+You can use `install-as-docker.sh` to run aghajoon as a docker container.
+The script has made some assumptions to provide some of the required arguments of the `aghajoon` command.
-You can read its source code and customize it according your network layout.
+To customize it according to your network layout, currently you have to edit the script.

 ```shell
 $ sudo ./install-as-docker.sh <workspace-path> <etcd-endpoints> <network-interface>